AviatrixSystems/Azure_Controller_HA/README.md

 - Creates an access account on the controller.
 - Creates storage and container required for backup/function logs.
 - Creates an Alert to check the loadbalancer health probes.
-- Creates an azure funtion to manage failover.
+- Creates an azure funtion to manage failover event.

 ## Prerequisites